andrew/ultimate-awesome/README.md

 - [awesome-veeam](https://github.com/VeeamHub/awesome-veeam) - A curated list of Veeam Technical Resources.
 We recommend you "Watch" this repository so you can be notified of future updates.
 - [awesome-programming-language-pretraining-papers](https://github.com/yuewang-cuhk/awesome-programming-language-pretraining-papers) - Recent Advances in Programming Language Pre-Trained Models (PL-PTMs).
 - [awesome-ecommerce](https://github.com/zachary/awesome-ecommerce) - Collect and develop Open Source or Free Projects for building ecommerce platform easy and fast and free.
-- [awesome-qlik](https://github.com/ambster-public/awesome-qlik) - A curated list of awesome Qlik extensions and resources for Qlik Sense and QlikView.
 - [awesome-ethereum-rollups](https://github.com/attestate/awesome-ethereum-rollups) - A list of resources related to scaling with rollups.
 - [awesome-level-design](https://github.com/bytecauldron/awesome-level-design) - A curated list of awesome resources and tools for game level design.
 - [awesome-FEM4CFD](https://github.com/chennachaos/awesome-FEM4CFD) - A curated list of resources on FEM for CFD.